IEEE-NITK/Assistive-Listening-Device/README.md

 # Assistive Listening Device
-Chandan Padmashali, Omkar Patil, Shubham Swadi, Aniruddh Kamath, Madhav Kedia

 ## Project Overview

 The Assistive Listening Device is designed to aid individuals with auditory disabilities by canceling external noise and boosting frequencies associated with hearing loss.
 This project utilizes MEMS microphone technology along with Raspberry Pi for audio processing and transmission to an in-ear speaker.

+## Introduction

 ## Implementation